eclipse-thingweb/playground/playground-web/README.md

   To host it yourself:
   * Install the package with npm `npm install playground-web` (or clone repo and install the package with `npm install`)
   * Deliver its files by a web server (also locally possible via localhost), simply opening the `index.html` with a browser won't do the job.

+## (Playwright) Testing

+You can check if the website created by this package is visually okay and functionally working correctly by running `npm test` and inspecting the results in the [test-results](./test_results) folder.

+To debug the playwright test (and see what actions it triggers) use `npm start debug`.

+To host the website for test purposes use `npm run serve`.